klahrich/chiefhustler/content/posts/baba.md

 ## Thesis Summary

+_Final version (LOL):_

+Listen.
+I'm not gonna pretend I understand Alibaba's business and the risks involved.
+I don't.
+But here's how I think aout this.
+If someone I consider a true master says this is a good move, and from a price perspective, the move only gets MORE attractive, then I have no problem putting some money here.
+If it turns out that it was not a good move, I honestly will have no bad feelings about it; for the simple reason that if the master got it wrong, then anybody else would have as well.

 _Updated version:_

 The cloud.
 50% growth.
 Population just coming online.
 Businesses will go straight to the cloud (no on premise).
 Invisible in the earnings as of today.
 High margins (AWS ~ 30% operating margin).